 We are lobbying the government directly about the impact of the changes, in particular over our concern about the impact on our current and future students.

-While it is unclear how federal parliament will amend the original government proposals, the University’s leadership is committed to a multi-channel consultative process with our key stakeholders – our students and their parents, our staff, and our alumni – to inform our response.
+During the second half of 2014, the University’s leadership carried out a multi-channel consultative process with our key stakeholders – our students and their parents, our staff, and our alumni – to inform our response.

-This has included staff forums across the University's academic divisions, a 25 August 'town hall' meeting, and a series of focus groups on 2 October.
+This included staff forums across the University's academic divisions, a 'town hall' meeting for the University community, and a series of focus groups on 2 October.

 Messages from the Vice-Chancellor